MicrosoftDocs/well-architected/well-architected/reliability/handle-transient-faults.md

 #### Manage operations that continually fail

--   Consider how you\'ll handle operations that continue to fail at every attempt.
+-   Consider how to handle operations that continue to fail at every attempt.
 Situations like this are inevitable.

     -   Although a retry strategy defines the maximum number of times that an operation should be retried, it doesn't prevent the application from repeating the operation again with the same number of retries.
 For example, if an order processing service fails with a fatal error that puts it out of action permanently, the retry strategy might detect a connection timeout and consider it to be a transient fault.
 The code retries the operation a specified number of times and then gives up.
 However, when another customer places an order, the operation is attempted again, even though it will fail every time.

-    -   To prevent continual retries for operations that continually fail, you should consider implementing the [Circuit Breaker pattern](../patterns/circuit-breaker.yml).
-When you use this pattern, if the number of failures within a specified time window exceeds a threshold, requests return to the caller immediately as errors, and there\'s no attempt to access the failed resource or service.
+    -   To prevent continual retries for operations that continually fail, you should consider implementing the [Circuit Breaker pattern](/azure/architecture/patterns/circuit-breaker).
+When you use this pattern, if the number of failures within a specified time window exceeds a threshold, requests return to the caller immediately as errors, and there's no attempt to access the failed resource or service.

     -   The application can periodically test the service, on an intermittent basis and with long intervals between requests, to detect when it becomes available.
 An appropriate interval depends on factors like the criticality of the operation and the nature of the service.
 It might be anything between a few minutes and several hours.
 When the test succeeds, the application can resume normal operations and pass requests to the newly recovered service.